pablorgarcia/pablorgarcia.github.io/README.md

 - 99% Mobile
 - 100% Descktop

-If you want to have your own site version, feel free to fork it 🙂
+If you want to have your own site version, feel free to fork it and go ahead! 🙂

 Cheers!